Module 1 – What is a museum?

 • What is the future of museums?

-To learn about the philosophies of what a museum can represent also means studying the impact of museum architecture, the physical museum space and its consequences for the visitor experience.
-Looking at museum mission statements and proclaimed cultural guidelines as well as different interpretations of objects in collections and representations of the past we will dissect current issues in the philosophy of museums and examine the different roles museums take on in society.
+Understanding the philosophies of what a museum can represent also involves studying the impact of museum architecture, the physical museum space, and their effects on visitor experience.
+By examining museum mission statements, cultural policies, interpretations of objects in collections, and representations of the past, we will explore current issues in museum philosophy and assess the different roles museums play in society.

-The module will be round up with a discussion on whether museums have refined themselves educational, social, and cultural institutions valued against the background of a culturally appropriate museology (with its demand for participation and social inclusion).
+The module will conclude with a discussion on whether museums have refined themselves as educational, social, and cultural institutions, evaluated within the framework of a culturally appropriate museology — which emphasizes participation and social inclusion.